Home » Specialties » X-ray Technologist

 medical techs talking to senior advisor during class

-Certifications generally must be renewed every two years.
+Certifications usually must be renewed every two years.

 X-rays can be images of a patient’s bones, soft tissue, or organs.
 Doctors use X-rays to diagnose health conditions such as fractures, tumors, lung infections, and arthritis.
 Techs sometimes work with doctors to evaluate the images.